pxc/Annoyances.Net/README.md

 `Row` and `Column` enumerate through the elements of one row or column from a rectangular array

+`ToByteArray` converts a char array to a byte array using the specified encoding

 ### Color extensions

 Various methods for working with HSI, HSL and HSV colours.